Quickstart

 Model Object Schema

-array contains the following standardized fields:
+Each model in the data array contains the following standardized fields:

-Field | Type | Description |
+| Field | Type | Description |

-id | string | Unique model identifier used in API requests (e.g., "google/gemini-2.5-pro" ) |
+id | string | Unique model identifier used in API requests (e.g., "google/gemini-2.5-pro") |

-object | string | Object type identifier (always "model" ) |
+object | string | Object type identifier (always "model") |

 created | number | Unix timestamp of when the model was created |